A Perennial Weed with a Purple Flower, Found in Shaded, Damp Areas

 There are more than twenty violet varieties native to Ohio!
 They have been here long before European Settlers.
 Wild Violets are also in Canada, Europe, and Australia.

-The flowers of wild violets are an important pollinator species for our bees and other pollinating insects.
+The flowers of Wild Violets are an important pollinator species for our bees and other pollinating insects.
 Their leaves are eaten by rabbits and deer while roots are foraged by mice, voles, turkey, and other wild game birds.

 Sometimes, the same Wild Violet plant may produce flowers of a different color when the soil composition has changed.
 Violets with very acidic soil will have a much darker purple flower.